Best Ski Resorts for Families in the Alps

 But you have to choose your resort carefully – get it wrong and you’ll be lugging three sets of skis and screaming kids around half the day, frantically trying to remember why you’d shelled out so much cash.
 So here’s our choice of the best family-friendly ski resorts in Europe to help you choose your next family ski holiday – whether you’ve got young tots or older teens, there’s a dream holiday out there with your family’s name on.

 Situated high in the French Alps, La Rosiere promises snow and sunshine, two useful ingredients in a successful family ski holiday.
-According to the locals the resort was created because ski instructors working across the valley in Les Arcs kept noticing how this spot frequently received fresh snowfalls that missed all the established French resorts, despite facing South and often being bathed in sunshine.
-And because it was built after the other high-altitide French resorts, La Rosiere’s architects learnt from the mistakes of the past and designed a resort that’s easy on the eye and nice to wander around.
+According to the locals the resort was created because ski instructors working across the valley in Les Arcs kept noticing how this spot frequently received fresh snowfalls that missed all the established French resorts, despite facing south and often being bathed in sunshine.
+And because it was built after the other high-altitude French resorts, La Rosiere’s architects learnt from the mistakes of the past and designed a resort that’s easy on the eye and nice to wander around.
 Even the large apartment complexes are constructed in an attractive chalet style with plenty of wood and slate, and the apartments inside tend to be genuinely family-sized rather than mere shoeboxes.
 The ski area, shared with La Thuile in Italy, was expanded in 2018 and is now big enough for most families for a week, but not so large that a family ski pass breaks the bank.
 And whilst the whole of La Rosiere is child-friendly, special mention should go to the suburb of Les Eucherts which is almost entirely traffic-free with plenty of convenient slope-side accommodation.
 Older teenagers and trendy parents might grumble that La Rosiere’s nightlife is nothing to boast about, and if the sunshine is too strong the pistes might be a bit icy in the morning and slushy by the late afternoon, but overall this is a great family ski resort.
-Ultimate Ski Guide to La Rosiere >
+For more details, see the Ultimate Ski Guide to La Rosiere.